 The Best Restaurants in Tamarindo, Costa Rica: 8 Tamarindo Restaurants You Don’t Want to Sleep On

 The Guanacaste province of Costa Rica is full of exciting things to do.
-The town and surrounding areas of Tamarindo are full of an array of exciting food options and culinary delights.
-Bri Mitchell walks you through our top picks for the best Tamarindo Restaurants.
+The town and surrounding areas of Tamarindo are full of an array of delectable dining options and culinary delights.
+Here are our top picks for the best Tamarindo restaurants to visit on your next trip.

 Central America is a special place.
 Chris has spent a lot of time exploring Nicaragua, but we hadn’t travelled to Costa Rica before, so we recently went there together.